aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

 We provide a one-click deployment script for a quick start.
 The total deployment time is approximately 30 minutes.

+{: .warning-title }
+> Operation System
+>
+> This script only supports Linux with Bash as shell, and validated with Amazon Linux and Ubuntu.
+Windows, WSL (Windows Subsystem of Linux) and MacOS are not supported.
+You are recommended to use an EC2 instance or Cloud9 workspace to run the script.

 #### One-click deployment

 Run the following command to deploy with the simplest settings: